cran-task-views/TimeSeries/TimeSeries.md

   implements an EM algorithm for imputing missing values in multivariate normal time series, accounting for spatial and temporal correlations.
+  Imputation methods for multivariate locally stationary time series are in `r pkg("mvLSWimpute")`.
 - The `r pkg("seer")` package implements a framework for feature-based forecast model selection.
 - A standardized time series forecasting framework including many models is provided by `r pkg("finnts")`, designed for financial time series.